 You've heard about the game and you want to know what it is all about.
-Padel is currently the fastest growing sport in the world and has recently arrived in South Africa and it has certainly got people talking about it.
+Padel is currently the fastest growing sport in the world and is taking off in South Africa, it has certainly got people talking about it.

 As a newbie to the sport, or a beginner player, you have to process a lot of new information.
 That feeling of playing your first few matches, improving on your skills and winning is great, so here are 8 beginner Padel tips, to help you win more matches.

 The first of the beginner Padel tips is to play with better players.
 You may not notice it, but when you play with better players, your level will go up.
 When you are put in a high intensity game with players that are better than you, your game will improve as you are in a much tougher situation and you have to learn and adapt.
 You will also learn so much, just by watching and observing what the better players do.
 When you play with better players, a good mindset is key.
 Don’t give up on a ball or play a certain shot just because you think that the opponent is better than you.
 Always play the ball, not the opponent.

 If you lose a point, think about it and ask yourself how you could have done better.
 Make sure you actually analyse why you lost the point, a dangerous mindset to have in Padel is “there was nothing I could have done there” instead think “how could I have got that back” or “what went wrong in that point”.
 If you have the first mindset, then you won’t improve as quickly as you want to.

 2. Book lessons with a coach

 Coaches will help fix your technique and give you many tips and tactics.
 One of the most important points to learn first is "court craft", which is all about your positioning on the court.
 I would advise having a 1 on 1 session, rather than having 2 - 4 students with 1 coach.
 This isn’t to say that group sessions aren’t beneficial, because they are, but a 1 on 1 session is a lot more personal, and the coach can spend a lot more time teaching you what you need to fix.